dnh2703/gold-price-discord-bot/README.md

 ### Prerequisites

-- Node.js 16.x or higher
+- Bun 1.0 or higher (recommended) or Node.js 16.x or higher
-- npm or yarn
 - A Discord bot token
 - A Discord server where you want to deploy the bot